Many people get into serious trouble because of their drinking, causing harm to themselves and those around them.

 Castle Craig’s Treatment Model for Alcohol Addiction

 Because of our belief that alcohol addiction is a primary, chronic brain disease and that patients must undergo an abstinence-based programme in order to achieve long-lasting recovery, we utilise the 12 Steps, along with other treatment methods.

-Often alcoholism is accompanied with other conditions such as depression, eating disorders, or sleeping disorders.
+Often alcoholism is accompanied by other conditions such as depression, eating disorders, or sleeping disorders.
 We take into account the comorbidity of these conditions in creating personalised treatment programmes.